-- ID and Name: identifier of global requirement - Confidential: whether requirement should be kept confidential. - Relevance to MIRAI vision: whether the requirement is critical towards the objectives outlined for the MIRAI framework. - Work package: work package in which the requirement will be designed/implemented. - Description: description of the global requirement. - Annotation: optional field to provide additional comments. - UC Requirements: UC requirements that motivate or substantiate the global requirement. - Relevance to UC: an assessment of the relevance of the global requirement to all UCs.
+- ID and Name: identifier of global requirement - Confidential: whether requirement should be kept confidential. - Relevance to MIRAI vision: whether the requirement is critical towards the objectives outlined for the MIRAI framework. - Work package: work package in which the requirement will be designed/ implemented. - Rationale: qualitative motivation for the requirement, from Business, Technical or other perspective. - Description: description of the global requirement. - Annotation: optional field to provide additional comments. - Relevance to UC: an assessment of the relevance of the global requirement to all UCs.